junxit/us-congress-bills-116/metadata.md

 - 2019-10-17 — Placed on the House Calendar, Calendar No. 47.
 - 2019-10-17 — Reported (Amended) by the Committee on Foreign Affairs.
 H. Rept.
 116-242.
 - 2019-10-17 — Reported (Amended) by the Committee on Foreign Affairs.
 H. Rept.
 116-242.
+- 2019-12-04 — Rules Committee Resolution H. Res.
+741 Reported to House.
+The resolution provides for consideration of H.R.
+4 under a closed rule with one hour of general debate.
+Also, the resolution provides for consideration of H. Res.
+326 under a closed rule with one hour of general debate.
+The rule provides that the amendments to H. Res.
+326 and preamble, modified by the amendments in Part B of the report are considered as adopted.
+- 2019-12-05 — Rule H. Res.
+741 passed House.
+- 2019-12-06 — Amendment reported by the House Committee on Rules.
+- 2019-12-06 — Considered as unfinished business. (consideration: CR H9330-9331)
+- 2019-12-06 — Considered under the provisions of rule H. Res.
+741. (consideration: CR H9298-9308)
+- 2019-12-06 — DEBATE - The House proceeded with one hour of debate on H. Res.
+326.
+- 2019-12-06 — House amendment agreed to: On agreeing to the Rules amendment (A001) Agreed to by voice vote.
+- 2019-12-06 — House amendment offered
+- 2019-12-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-12-06 — On agreeing to the Rules amendment (A001) Agreed to by voice vote.
+- 2019-12-06 — On agreeing to the resolution Agreed to by the Yeas and Nays: 226 - 188, 2 Present (Roll no. 652). (text: CR H9298-9299)
+- 2019-12-06 — POSTPONED PROCEEDINGS - At the conclusion of debate on H. Res.
+326, the Chair put the question on agreeing to the resolution and by voice vote, announced that the ayes had prevailed.
+Mr. Zeldin demanded the yeas and nays and the Chair postponed further proceedings on the question of agreeing to the resolution until a time to be announced.
+- 2019-12-06 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 226 - 188, 2 Present (Roll no. 652).(text: CR H9298-9299)
+- 2019-12-06 — The previous question on the preamble as amended and the resolution was ordered pursuant to the rule.
+- 2019-12-06 — The resolution provides for consideration of H.R.
+4 under a closed rule with one hour of general debate.
+Also, the resolution provides for consideration of H. Res.
+326 under a closed rule with one hour of general debate.
+The rule provides that the amendments to H. Res.
+326 and preamble, modified by the amendments in Part B of the report are considered as adopted.